Maple Shade, N.J. Brickyards Deed Histories

 Area Brickyards Background-

 The "Merchantville Clay Strata" runs along western NJ in Burlington and Camden County.
 It is a result of New Jersey being under water.
-You will have to ask someone like Hank Barron, a member of the Maple Shade Historical Society, for more information.
-In the clay, due to low oxygen exposure, etc..., fossils and fozzilized sharks teeth and shells have been preserved.
+You will have to ask someone like Hank Baron, a member of the Maple Shade Historical Society, for more information.
+In the clay, due to low oxygen exposure, etc..., fossils such as fossilized shells and sharks' teeth have been preserved.

 In times past there have been small brickyards all about the area.
 There has also been bricks made for Quaker Meeting houses and old farmhouses obtained from clay dug up on someone's farm.
 There were three areas though where a lot of bricks came from for many years-